 and Christ will shine on you.”

-If we want to heal, we must face this devastating storm of flashbacks and traumatizing feelings as we uncover the truth about the signs of a narcissistic mother and what happens to children of narcissistic mothers.
+If we want to heal, we must face the devastating storm of flashbacks and traumatizing feelings that arise as we uncover the truth about the signs of a narcissistic mother and what happens to her daughter.

 But your eyes are about to open.
-You are about to look the truth in the eye and see your mother for what she is – the narcissist.
+You are about to face the truth about your mother.

 You must face the reality of who your mother is and what she has done to harm you.